 Staff and union representatives will be consulted on any changes to this document.
 It will be reviewed each year, or when other changes occur to the School Teachers' Pay and Conditions Document/Burgundy Book and/or changes to support staff pay and conditions of employment.

 School Pay Policy

-(s
+This policy has been formally adopted by the Governing Body of

-chool)
+(school)

-on(date).
+on (date).

 1. Principles - All School Staff

 1.1 The Relevant Pay Committee